aleazk/chimera-logical-anomaly-detection/README.md

   --eval_leaf
 ```

 CIFAR-10 is more difficult and noisier than MNIST.
-Report the leaf-bank test accuracy with any qualitative result.
+Leaf-bank test accuracy is also reported with any qualitative result.

 ### Compare same-image and Chimera training